AdobeDocs/experience-platform.pt-BR/help/ai-assistant/landing.md

 >[!ENDSHADEBOX] -->

-## Biblioteca de vídeos
+## Noções básicas do

-Assista aos seguintes vídeos para ampliar ainda mais seu conhecimento sobre os recursos do Assistente de IA e casos de uso:
+Assista aos vídeos a seguir para saber mais sobre alguns dos aspectos fundamentais do Assistente de IA.

-### Noções básicas do

 <!-- START CARDS HTML - DO NOT MODIFY BY HAND -->
 <div class="columns">